smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 .. rubric:: List member nullability

 Lists are considered *dense* by default, meaning they MAY NOT contain ``null`` values.
 A list MAY be made *sparse* by applying the :ref:`sparse-trait`.
-The :ref:`box-trait` is not used to determine if a list is dense or sparse;
-a list with no ``@sparse`` trait is always considered dense.
 The following example defines a sparse list:

 .. tabs::